 - Faculty Lecture Series

 - Board Review

 - Journal Club

 - Simulation Series

-Stanford’s LearnPICU website named in the top ten websites in critical care medicine education.
+Stanford’s LearnPICU website, created by our program director, Kevin Kuo, was named as one of the top ten websites in critical care medicine education.
 Wolbrink, et al. J Intensive Care Med 2018, PMID 29519206.

 Educational Opportunities for Fellows

 A year-long development program in medical education designed to introduce clinical educators to fundamental concepts in education.
 The seminars are high-yield, relevant, and interactive, providing practical tips for bedside teaching, curriculum development, and education research.
 The program also offers an honors certificate for those that attend at least 7 seminars and complete a scholarly project.
 Seminars are held 5:15-6:30 PM on the first Wednesday of every month from August through June.

 Interactive grant writing workshop designed for all fellows in the Department of Pediatrics.
 The goal is to teach the fundamentals of grant writing with a completed CHRI grant designed to meet any major grant deadline submissions.
 Contact Bonnie Halpern-Felsher with questions.

 ICCR provides a one week immersion course for new clinical investigators, senior residents, fellows, and junior faculty interested in pursuing careers in clinical and translational research.
 Nomination deadlines ~ July each year and courses are held ~ September.